dallabella-lab/teensystep/readme.md

 ### Installation (needs to be done only once)

-1. Download the [Arduino IDE](https://www.arduino.cc/en/Main/Software) - **important** make sure you download version **1.8.13** (Teensyduino only works with some specific versions of Arduino IDE).
+1. Download the [Arduino IDE](https://www.arduino.cc/en/Main/Software) - (Teensyduino only works with some specific versions of Arduino IDE).

 2. Download [Teensyduino](https://www.pjrc.com/teensy/td_download.html) and run the installer, pointing it to where you have installed the Arduino code.
-If you're under Linux, make sure you download the udev rules as indicated on the site above.

-3. Download or clone this repository (i.e. `git clone https://gitlab.com/sdblab/teensystep`).
+3. Download or clone this repository (i.e. `git clone https://github.com/dallabella-lab/teensystep`).

 ## Close-ups